 - In skills classes (mathematics, language arts), older students who need remedial work have the opportunity to master skills before stepping forward into the next grade; younger grade students have the opportunity to stretch their skills a little further than if they were in a straight grade class.

-Due to the uniqueness of the first grade child and the curriculum, and recognizing the necessity of these young children to form as a grade school class, every year the Charlottesville Waldorf School will have a standalone 1st grade.
-For the upcoming 2020-2021 school year, we will have a standalone 1st grade, a 2/3 combined class, a 4/5 combined class, a 6/7 combined class, and a standalone 8th grade.
+Due to the uniqueness of the first grade child and the curriculum, and recognizing the necessity of these young children to form as a grade school class, the Charlottesville Waldorf School will begin each 1st grade as an individual group.